ipb-halle/MetFrag/projects/metfragcl/index.md

 <p><p>

 <h4>Additional Parameters</h4>
-For advanced users, the following parameters offer additional options, such as increasing the number of fragmentation steps (MaximumTreeDepth) or threads used (NumberThreads), or different post-processing options.
+For advanced users, the following parameters offer additional options, such as different pre- or post-processing options, increasing the number of fragmentation steps (<span style="font-weight:bold">MaximumTreeDepth</span>) or threads used (<span style="font-weight:bold">NumberThreads</span>).
+The pre-processing option UnconnectedCompoundFilter will eliminate salts and mixtures, while the IsotopeFilter option will remove non-standard isotope forms (containing deuterium, <sup>13</sup>C, <sup>15</sup>N etc.) that would not be observed at the query mass/formula.
+The post-processing InChIKey filter collapses all candidates with the same InChIKey first block (structural skeleton) together with the results from the best-scoring candidate.
 For most use cases, these parameters should remain at the default settings given below:

 <div class="code">
  <table>
 	<tr><td>MaximumTreeDepth = 2</td></tr>
-	<tr><td>MetFragPreProcessingCandidateFilter = UnconnectedCompoundFilter</td></tr>
+	<tr><td>MetFragPreProcessingCandidateFilter = UnconnectedCompoundFilter,IsotopeFilter</td></tr>
 	<tr><td>MetFragPostProcessingCandidateFilter = InChIKeyFilter</td></tr>
-	<tr><td># NumberThreads = 1</td></tr>
+	<tr><td>NumberThreads = 1</td></tr>
  </table>
 </div>
 <p><p>

 <h4>Advanced Database Scoring Options</h4>
-For basic MetFrag use, the following score settings could be used:
+For basic MetFrag use, the following score settings could be used.
+However, using more advanced scoring settings such as spectral match or other additional scoring terms described below will improve the performance.

 <div class="code">
   <table>